Zagreb: Rail

 The train tracks form a circle around the inner-city and have branches going in four directions: Zaprešić, Dugo Selo, Jastrebarsko and Velika Gorica.
-Zagreb is connected with all major cities in Croatia, including Vinkovci, Karlovac, Rijeka and Split, as well with cities in other European countries - Ljubljana, Budapest, Munich and Zurich.
+Zagreb is connected with all major cities in Croatia, including Vinkovci, Karlovac, Rijeka and Split, as well with cities in other European countries - Ljubljana, Budapest, Munich, Vienna and Zurich.
 A 2024 Greenpeace study found out that Zagreb had much unused potential in connecting with other major European cities, instead prioritizing air travel.

-Suburban rail
+Commuter rail

 The commuter rail network in Zagreb has existed since 1992, with the introduction of the Savski Marof - Zagreb - Dugo Selo line.
 In 2005, suburban rail services were increased to a 15-minute frequency serving the middle and outer suburbs of Zagreb, primarily in the east–west direction and to the southern districts.
 This has enhanced the commuting opportunities across the city.
 The cities connected by the suburban lines include Harmica, Savski Marof, Zaprešić, Dugo Selo and Velika Gorica.
 The passenger trains ride on the same tracks as freight trains, which can cause delays.
-The Zagreb Electric Tram and the Croatian Railways offer combined monthly and yearly ticket passes with discounted prices.
+Zagreb Electric Tram and HŽ Putnički prijevoz offer combined monthly and yearly ticket passes with discounted prices.